 As a break from the horse industry I spent several years at Roof Trusses & Components Ltd, a manufacturing business in Rockwood, Ontario, rounding out my skills in administration and customer service.
 Once I figured out how to turn on the computer they couldn’t stop me: I looked after everything from balancing the books to designing roof truss systems.
 I wrote and delivered training sessions to customers, scheduled orders and deliveries, built trusses, motivated the troops, and became involved in just about every other aspect of the business that is so important to the bottom line, all while helping the company itself to grow five-fold in seven years.

-Along the way I started submitting articles to local newspapers and in October 2002, Words For Hire was officially launched.
+Along the way, I started submitting articles to local newspapers and in October 2002, Words For Hire was officially launched.
 In 2014 I merged the business names, Words for Hire and Horse Basics, to become known as what I have been all along, a Horseback Writer.
 My curiosity, my urban roots, my education, experience, writing and photography skills and my passion for everything I do has been able to come together in a successful business.
-My work appears weekly in the Ontario Farmer and once a month in the Horse Tales column in our local paper, Country Routes, for ten years, and you can find my stories in the Ontario Farmer, as well as in various agricultural specialty publications and newsletters.
+My writing appeared once a month in the Horse Tales column in our local paper, Country Routes, for ten years, and you can find my stories in the Ontario Farmer, as well as Canadian Poultry Magazine and various agricultural specialty publications and newsletters.